goschtl/zope/zc.async/branches/dev/src/zc/async/README.txt

   completion, either to success or an exception.

 - You can look at the result of the call (once COMPLETED).
-It might be the result you expect, or a twisted.python.failure.Failure, which is a way to safely communicate exceptions across connections and machines and processes.
+It might be the result you expect, or a zc.twist.Failure, which is a subclass of twisted.python.failure.Failure, way to safely communicate exceptions across connections and machines and processes.

 -------
 Results